chervitha01/CODSOFT/README.md

 Tasks are stored in a file named 'data.txt', and the program reads from and writes to this file to maintain a persistent list of tasks even after the application is closed and reopened.

 Overall, this code provides a basic To-Do List application with a straightforward interface for adding and deleting tasks.

+CACULATOR:

+This Python code uses the Tkinter library to create a simple calculator with a graphical user interface (GUI).
+The calculator allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+It includes buttons for digits 0-9, operators (+, -, *, /), parentheses, clear (C), and equals (=).
+The calculator's input and output are displayed in a text box.
+Users can click on the buttons to input numbers and operations, and the calculator evaluates the expression and displays the result when the "=" button is pressed.
+If there is an error in the expression, it shows an "Error" message.
+The GUI layout is organized using rows and columns to arrange the buttons and text box.